 The following instructors are renowned for their forensic nursing expertise.

-The International Association of Forensic Nurses also provides continuing education plus employment resources and certification, including sexual assault examination training.
+The International Association of Forensic Nurses also provides continuing education, employment resources, and certification, including Sexual Assault Nurse Examiner (SANE) credentials.